Speakers and Session Highlights

 TSCA/SNURs UV/EB Raw Materials: Michael Gould

 With REACH coming into full effect during June of 2007 and with the passing of the Lautenberg Chemical Safety Act (LCSA) for an 'overhaul' of TSCA in 2016, conducting business in the chemical industry in the U.S. and Europe has become increasingly challenging.
 Add to that nearly every other country in the industrial world creating a "REACH-clone" of their own or worse (e.g., China), following along with the ever-changing and myriad rules of commerce in the chemical industry has become an expensive and frustrating challenge.
-This particular talk will focus on challenges specific to the energy curing market.
+This particular talk focused on challenges specific to the energy curing market.

 Picture1